survivingwithandroid/WeatherLib/README.md

 1.0

 ## App
-To provide an example about how to use the libray this project contains a fully working app that shows weather information based on this library.
+To provide an example about how to use the libray this project contains a fully working app that shows weather information based on this library (see the demo module).

+## Note
+Please notice that some weather provider requires you to get a private API key before using their service, moreover some service aren't free.
+So if you want to use the Lib with some weather provider you should get your private KEY registering your account.

 ## Getting started
 The library is based on two main concepts that stands at its base: